thewmh/wizardunicorn.ninja/frontend-masters/web-performance-webpack.md

 {% endhighlight %}

 Walking through the above code, we are first importing `Listener`, then assigning a function that returns a dynamic import statement and a path to a module.
 Finally, when an event occurs, the above code is returning a promise that will, on promise fulfillment, perform the functionality.
-In the [Webpack 4 Fundamentals workshop]({% link frontend-masters/webpack-4-funudamentals.md %}) [see the bottom of the page, "Q&A Section"], this was shown when clicking on a button and then loading the footer code.
+In the [Webpack 4 Fundamentals workshop]({% link frontend-masters/webpack-4-fundamentals.md %}) [see the bottom of the page, "Q&A Section"], this was shown when clicking on a button and then loading the footer code.
+If you are lazy... here's the code example:

+{% highlight javascript %}

+// from index.js in the workshop repo
+//..
+const loadFooter = () => import('./footer');
+//..

+button.addEventListener("click", e => {
+    loadFooter().then(m => {
+        document.body.appendChild(m.footer) // moved from below
+    });
+});

+{% endhighlight %}

 ### Webpack Code Splitting Under the Hood